HRV in sport performance

 HEART RATE VARIABILITY IN ATHLETES DURING AND AFTER EXERCISE (INDICATORS OF STRESS/TRAINING LOAD)

-During exercise, HRV is reduced (shorter R-R intervals) and heart rate is increased as a result of augmented SNS and attenuated PNS activity.
+During exercise, HRV is reduced (shorter R-R intervals), and heart rate is increased due to augmented SNS and attenuated PNS activity.
 Not only are the intervals between R-R peaks shorter, but they also become more uniform (reduced R-R variability).

 The relationship between sympathetic and parasympathetic activity during exercise depends directly on training intensity.
 During physical activity, sympathetic nerves can increase cardiac output to 2 to 3 times the resting value.